$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Outlook and conclusions

 A distinctive feature of the WSYK is the existence of a microscopic spectral density close to the hard edge of the spectrum whose features are close to the random matrix prediction.
 However, especially for smaller $\qb$ and not too large $N$, we expect deviations from this universal result.
 We could not find them analytically but we believe that the combinatorial techniques are versatile enough to provide a viable approach to this problem.
 It would be necessary to identify a novel scaling limit in the evaluation of the moments that likely leads to some deformation of the universal random matrix results.

 We have not addressed the possible existence and properties of the gravity dual.
-As was mentioned earlier, for the supersymmetric SYK, it has been shown~\cite{fu2018} that the low energy effective action is given by a super-Schwarzian, also related to a supersymmetric extension of JT gravity~\cite{forste2017}.
+As was mentioned earlier, for the supersymmetric SYK, it has been shown~\cite{fu2018} that the low-energy effective action is given by a super-Schwarzian, also related to a supersymmetric extension of JT gravity~\cite{forste2017}.
 Although the WSYK has similarities with the supersymmetric SYK, there are important differences.
-The supercharge operator is non-Hermitian so the eigenvalues of the Hamiltonian are not the squares of the supercharge ones.
-Moreover, the average spectral density is different from that of the supersymmetric case, although it shares the exponential increase for low energy excitations typical of a field theory with a gravity dual.
+The charge $L_\mu$ is non-Hermitian so the eigenvalues of the Hamiltonian are not the squares of the charge ones.
+Also, no exact zero eigenvalues exist, albeit the ground-state tends to zero as $N\to\infty$ and there is a proliferation of low-lying excitations.
+Moreover, the average spectral density is different from that of the supersymmetric case, although it shares the exponential increase for low-energy excitations typical of a field theory with a gravity dual.
 It would be interesting to find out the effective Schwarzian for the WSYK, relate it to some flavor of (super-) JT gravity and also to give a gravity interpretation of the universal microscopic spectral density that may be related to features deep in the quantum regime where the discreteness of the spectrum is important.

 Other problems that deserve further attention are the study of elliptic WSYK models where the coupling $k$ of the imaginary part is $0 < k < 1$.
-Combinatorially, it involves a mix of perfect matchings and permutations that may be related to other flavor of Q-polynomials.
-More generally, it would be interesting to investigate whether there is a general relation between the weight of Q-polynomials and combinatorial problems related to the moments of random Hamiltonians of strongly interacting systems.
+Combinatorially, it involves a mix of perfect matchings and permutations that may be related to other flavor of $Q$-polynomials.
+More generally, it would be interesting to investigate whether there is a general relation between the weight of $Q$-polynomials and combinatorial problems related to the moments of random Hamiltonians of strongly interacting systems.

-In conclusion, we have investigated a Wishart extension of the SYK model consisting of the product of two complex conjugate SYKs each with complex random couplings.
-We have found, by using combinatorial and diagrammatic techniques, that the average spectral density is given by the weight of the Al-Salam-Chihara Q-Laguerre polynomials~\cite{al1976,kasraoui2011AAM}, a type of Q-Laguerre polynomials~\cite{moak1981}.
-The formula is exact for $\qb \propto \sqrt{N}$ and it is in excellent agreement with numerical results even for $\qb=2$.
-The WSYK model, at least for negative $Q(\qb,N)$, has features typical of a system with a gravity dual, such as a spectral density that grows exponentially for low energy excitations, and quantum chaotic dynamics.
-The latter has been confirmed by a detailed analysis of spectral correlations of the model which has also shown that the WSYK has a microscopic spectral density in good agreement with the random matrix prediction.